getgrav/grav-learn/pages/07.hosting/siteground/docs.md

 $ ln -s /usr/local/bin/php55 php
 ```

-You will need _source_ the profile: `$ source ~/.bash_profile` or re-login to your terminal for you path change to take effect, but after doing so you should be able to type `php -v` and see:
+You will need to _source_ the profile: `$ source ~/.bash_profile` or log back in to your terminal for your path change to take effect.
+Aafter doing so, you should be able to type `php -v` and see:

 ```
 $ php -v